dof-studio/nocppsh/README.md

-# clit
+# cl-it
 Too hard to call cl.exe to compile, link, and run MSVC small projects?
 Using cpp.sh, but too slow?
-Here: clit can automatically configure your input c++ source files and generate a batch file to compile in one-shot.
+Here: cl-it can automatically configure your input c++ source files and generate a batch file to compile in one-shot.
 Try it!

 # How to use it?
 ```python